GraceChenZhou/mcc/README.md

 devtools::install_github("GraceChenZhou/mcc")
 ```

-# Important Note on Dependencies
+# Dependencies

-To ensure mathematical accuracy when calculating weights for left-truncated data, this package strictly requires R version 4.4.0 or higher and survival version 3.5-8 or higher.
-Older base R environments (along with older survival version) contain some known bugs, which causes instability in weighting logic.
+To maintain mathematical accuracy when computing weights for left‑truncated data, this package requires R version 4.4.0 or later and survival version 3.7-0 or later.

 # Basic Usage